rpires71/milestone1/README.md

 - [ ] Design and build a booking form using HTML and CSS (or form integration tool).
 - [ ] Add validation for required fields.
-- [ ] Write short service descriptions (e.g. “Tutoring – GCSE Maths & CS”, “IT support – software/hardware troubleshooting”).
+- [ ] Write short service descriptions (e.g. "Tutoring", "Web Development").
-- [ ] Set up form submission (e.g. via email).
+- [ ] Set up form submission.
 - [ ] Add confirmation message or redirect.
 - [ ] Style layout to be clean, professional, and accessible.
 - [ ] Implement responsive navigation using HTML/CSS or Bootstrap.